armakuni/fidelity-docker-workshop/exercise-4/README.md

 ## secure way to add secrets during build

-Inspecting your docker file, like we have done previously (e.g. `docker inspect` & `docker history`) to see the layers in the previous exercise, if we were to use environment variable, you would quickly see that this is persisted to the image, meaning anyone with access to the image, could quickly see potential sensitive data.
+Inspecting your docker file, like we have done previously (e.g. `docker inspect` & `docker history`) to see the layers in the previous exercise, if we were to use environment variable, you would quickly see that this is persisted to the image.
+This means anyone with access to the image, could quickly see potential sensitive data.

-There usage of the [`--secret` build parameter](https://docs.docker.com/engine/reference/commandline/buildx_build/#secret) to aid in the above concerns.
+There is a way to mitigate through the usage of the [`--secret` build parameter](https://docs.docker.com/engine/reference/commandline/buildx_build/#secret).
 We can test secret mounting via a text file.
-This will live on until the usage of the command, no longer.
+This secret will only live on until the usage of the command it is mounted with, then voilà no longer.

 Below is an example I have used in Node docker image which contained a sensitive token to access a private repo: